cr1901/sentinel/doc/development/internals.md

     > platform-specific interrupt controller.

     The user must provide their own interrupt controller.
 See {class}`sentinel.top.Top`.

-One simple implementation is to `OR` all external interrupt sources together, and query each peripheral when `MEIP` is pending to find which peripherals need attention.
-This is implemented for the serial and timer peripherals in {mod}`examples.attosoc`.
+    One simple implementation is to `OR` all external interrupt sources together and feed it to the {attr}`IRQ line <sentinel.top.Top.irq>`.
+When any of the `OR` inputs are asserted, this will be reflected in the `MEIP` bit, indicating _at least one_ I/O peripheral needs attention.
+The Sentinel program will then query each I/O peripheral to figure out _exactly which_ peripherals need attention.
+An example implementation can be found for the serial and timer peripherals in {mod}`examples.attosoc` and [`sentinel-rt`](./support-code.md#sentinel-rt).

     ```{note}
     In the future, I may implement the high (platform-specific) 16-bits of